 The study found that fewer than half the plans mentioned equity at all and many plans did not include race and income in their demographic analyses.
-In fact, only 46 percentof the plans contained one or more of the words 'equity', 'equality', 'fairness' or 'justice.'
-Once the standard language of the Complete Streets policy was removed, this number dropped down to about one third.
+Only 46 percent of the plans contained one or more of the words 'equity', 'equality', 'fairness', or 'justice.'
+Once the standard language of the Complete Streets policy was removed, this number dropped down to about one-third.

-Figure 1: Regression results predicting equity focus of plan recommendations.
-In the Journal of the American Planning Association (Vol 87, No. 1).
+Table 4: Regression results predicting equity focus of plan recommendations.

 About the author